eltan-hajiyev/tutorials/tomcat-broken-pipe/README.md

 ### Launch the app first, then try test.

 ### This exception occurs when writing to an already closed connection.
+### Connection can be closed by 'http client api' or 'gateway service'